NAD: What Is It and How Does It Affect Aging?

-For example, amylase breaks down carbohydrates we get from food into smaller molecules in order to be easily digested by our stomachs and small intestine.
 However, enzymes don’t just break down molecules.
-They also build molecules as well.
-We see one of the best examples of this in adenosine triphosphate (or ATP) synthase, an important enzyme that NAD+ works alongside to produce our energy.
+They help build molecules as well.
+You see one of the best examples of this in cellular energy production, where important enzymes work alongside NAD+ to help produce your body’s energy.

-There are several ways our cells and mitochondria produce ATP.
-However, the most efficient way is a process called the electron transport chain which produces the majority of our cells’ ATP needs.
-The electron transport chain is a chemical process that occurs within our mitochondria, specifically in the mitochondrial membrane.
+There are several ways your cells and mitochondria produce energy.
+However, the most efficient way is a process called the electron transport chain.

 NAD+ participates in this process by acting as a delivery mechanism, donating and accepting negatively-charged electrons to and from several enzymes that sit patiently in the mitochondrial membrane.